yodadaenerys/zoomShare/recipes/sour dough bread v2/sdb - steps.rst

 Bake the bâtards for 25 to 30 minutes, until they’re a very deep golden brown.
 Remove them from the oven and cool on a rack.

 **dutch oven baking:**
- - pre-heat dutch oven to 450F, bake covered 20 mins, uncover, reduce temp to 400F, and bake 10 mins, turn, bake 10 mins, check for desired color.
+ - pre-heat dutch oven to 450F, bake covered ~~20~~ 30 mins, uncover, reduce temp to 400F, and bake 10 mins, turn, bake 10 mins, checking for desired color.

 Store bâtards, loosely wrapped, for several days at room temperature; freeze for longer storage.